yunseo-kim/yunseo-kim.github.io/_posts/en/2024-06-29-how-to-auto-translate-posts-with-the-claude-3.5-sonnet-api-1.md

 ```

 ##### Handling Links to Other Posts
 Some posts include links to other posts, and during the testing phase, when no separate guidelines were provided for this, there was a frequent problem of internal links breaking because the path part of the URL was interpreted as something that needed to be translated.
-This issue was resolved by adding this phrase to the prompt:
+This issue was resolved by adding the following phrase to the prompt:

 ```xml
 - <condition><if>the provided text contains links in markdown format, \